mtth/layer2/README.md

 `layer2` leverages Node.js' built-in [streams][] to provide an intuitive and efficient interface to the [data link layer][wiki].
-It supports frame capture and injection and provides decoders for various link types.
+It supports frame capture and injection, and provides decoders for various link types.

 ```javascript
 var layer2 = require('layer2');